leusonmario/TravisAnalysis/README.md

   <li>
   Set up your information on the <i>properties</i> file.
   <p>
   First, you need to inform your login and password from GitHub to allow the extraction of GitHub and Travis CI information.
-Following, inform the local path for GumTree project.
+Then, inform the local path for GumTree tool.

 We use an improved version of <a href="https://github.com/leusonmario/gumtree" target="_blank" > Gumtree </a>.
-The improved can be found <a href="https://drive.google.com/file/d/1FUeWWiolUbPysvLjh9KyAT6COJ2-qyy5/view?usp=sharing" target="_blank" > here </a>.
+The improved tool can be found <a href="https://drive.google.com/file/d/1FUeWWiolUbPysvLjh9KyAT6COJ2-qyy5/view?usp=sharing" target="_blank" >here</a>.
 Downloand it and unzip the file.
 Go to the diretory <i>bin</i> and inform the whole local path for the propertity <i>PathGumTree</i>.

 During the analysis, some builds will require to deploy coverage information in GitHub.
-Consequently, it is necessary an OAuth token for doing this. <a href="https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/" target="_blank" >Here</a> you can find how to create a new OAuth GitHub token.
+Consequently, it is necessary to give permission using OAuth GitHub token. <a href="https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/" target="_blank" >Here</a> you can find how to create a new OAuth GitHub token.

 For example: